Kristfur/the-fire-pit/README.md

 * The staff can set the capacity and amount of three sizes of tables.
 They can add tables to the available tables so that they can have more reservations.

 ## Agile Planning
+For the development of this website I used a kanban board to aid with keeping me on track.
+The project board can be found [here](https://github.com/users/Kristfur/projects/2/views/1).
+Each item had a priority, either "Must Have" or "Should Have". this halped to keep me on track timewise as I could focus on getting the must-haves finishes and I could do the should-haves if time permitted.
+In addition, each item had a 'story points' value which indicated the amount of work it would take to complete the task.
+The board consists of 4 sprints, each with about the same number of story points to even out the workload over the sprints.

 ### Milestones
 The project had 6 main milestones:
 #### 1: Base Setup
+Without these files, the project would not be possible.
+This it the first milestone as all the rest of the project depents on this being completed.
 #### 2: Stand Alone Pages
+Static pages like error pages and the home page are implemented next as it gives the website a structure to build on.
 #### 3: Authentication
+User register, login, and logout functions were then added, along with creating a database for these users.
+Also, staff useres were created who have unique permissions.
 #### 4: Booking
+The next step was to give the registered users the ability to create, read, update and delete their  bookings, along with giveing the staff unique access to all of these bookings.
 #### 5: Deployment
+Deploying the app to heroku, and making sure the website works while deployed.
 #### 6: Documentation
+Writing the README and TESTING documentation.

 # Features
 ## Features to Implement